loomnetwork/spores/README.md

 import axios from 'axios' //lightweight ajax library

-import {default as Spores} from 'loom-spores' import {default as contract} from 'truffle-contract'
+import {default as Spores} from 'ethdeploy-spores' import {default as contract} from 'truffle-contract'

 var SampleContract = contract(contractJson)